mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 </button>
 ```

-Notice how you don't have to specify a getter and setter for `count` since Svelte does that for you unless you want to:
+Notice how you don't have to specify a getter and setter for `count`, since Svelte does that for you:

 ```ts:counter.svelte.ts
 export class Counter {